 ADM (Amazon Device Messaging) is not supported on non-Amazon devices.
 In order to test Kindle Push you must have a FireOS device (see Amazon Listing of supported devices).

-Check out Braze Academy for additional best practices.
+Check out the Help section for additional best practices.

 Braze sends push notifications to Amazon devices using Amazon Device Messaging (ADM).